Phase-Space Topology in a Single-Atom Synthetic Dimension: Abstract

 \section{Abstract}

-We investigate topological features in the synthetic Fock-state lattice of a single-atom system described by the quantum Rabi model.
-By diagonalizing the Hamiltonian, we identify a zero-energy defect state localized at a domain wall of the synthetic lattice, whose spin polarization is topologically protected.
-To address the challenge of applying band topology to the Fock-state lattice, we introduce a topological invariant based on phase-space geometry---the phase-space winding number.
-We show that the Zak phase, representing the geometric phase difference between two sublattices, can also be computed using a phase-space parameter and corresponds directly to the phase-space winding number.
+We investigate topological features in the synthetic Fock-state lattice (FSL) of a single-atom system described by the quantum Rabi model.
+By diagonalizing the Hamiltonian, we identify a zero-energy defect state localized at a domain wall of the FSL, whose spin polarization is topologically protected.
+To address the challenge of applying band topology to the FSL, we introduce a physically motivated and directly measurable topological invariant based on phase-space geometry---the phase-space winding number.
+We show that the Zak phase, computed using a phase-space parameter, is related to the invariant.
 This quantized geometric phase reflects the spin polarization of the defect state, demonstrating a bulk--boundary correspondence.
-The resulting phase-space topology reveals the emergence of single-atom dressed states with contrasting properties---topologically protected fermionic states and driving-tunable bosonic states.
+The resulting phase-space topology reveals the emergence of single-atom dressed states with contrasting properties---topologically protected spin states and driving-tunable bosonic states.
 Our results establish phase-space topology as a novel framework for exploring topological physics in single-atom synthetic dimensions, uncovering quantum-unique topological protection distinct from classical analogs.